-The indicative condition assessments were compared to previous assessments for the feature at the site level carried out in 2009.
+The indicative condition assessments were compared to previous assessments for these features at the site level carried out between 2005 - 2007.
 The earlier assessments were carried out in more detail and different data and evidence sources were sometimes used; as a result, current and previous assessments are not directly comparable, although they do both give an indication of the condition of the feature at the time of assessment.